Polish national MRLs for carbendazim, glufosinate, and thiophanate-methyl

 Summary

-The Polish Government has published a draft regulation introducing national rules lowering the maximum residue levels (MRLs) on certain foods for the following pesticides that are not approved for use in the European Union (EU): carbendazim (including benomyl), glufosinate, and thiophanate-methyl.
+The Polish Government has published a regulation introducing national rules lowering the maximum residue levels (MRLs) on certain foods for the following pesticides: carbendazim (including benomyl), glufosinate, and thiophanate-methyl.
+This was notified to the World Trade Organization Sanitary and Phytosanitary Measures (WTO SPS) Committee on 20 May (G/SPS/N/POL/26).
+These pesticides are not approved for use in the European Union (EU), but can be used on certain products that are exported to the EU provided that the current MRLs are not exceeded.

-Poland proposes temporary lower MRLs for carbendazim, glufosinate, and thiophanate-methyl on certain foods
+Poland lowers MRLs for carbendazim, glufosinate, and thiophanate-methyl on certain foods

-Draft Regulation of the Minister of Health on the establishment of special requirements for foodstuffs concerning residues of active substances of plant protection products [available only in Polish]
+Regulation 603 of the Minister of Health on the establishment of special requirements for foodstuffs concerning residues of active substances of plant protection products (6 May 2026) [available only in Polish]

 Update

-The Polish Government has published a draft regulation introducing national rules lowering the maximum residue levels (MRLs) on certain foods for the following pesticides that are not approved for use in the European Union (EU): carbendazim (including benomyl), glufosinate, and thiophanate-methyl.
+The Polish Government has published a regulation introducing national rules lowering the maximum residue levels (MRLs) on certain foods for the following pesticides: carbendazim (including benomyl), glufosinate, and thiophanate-methyl.
+This was notified to the World Trade Organization Sanitary and Phytosanitary Measures (WTO SPS) Committee on 20 May (G/SPS/N/POL/26).
+These pesticides are not approved for use in the European Union (EU), but can be used on certain products that are exported to the EU provided that the current MRLs are not exceeded.

 Impacted Products

-Algae and prokaryotic organisms, apricots, barley, beans/peas in pods, Brussels sprouts, cherries, citrus fruits (grapefruits, lemons, limes, mandarins, oranges), eggplants, grapes, honey and other bee products, mangoes, melons, mushrooms, oats, okra, papayas, peaches, plums, pome fruits (apples, pears, quinces, loquats, medlars), potatoes, pumpkins, rye, tomatoes, watermelons, wheat
+Algae and prokaryotic organisms, apricots, barley, beans/peas in pods, Brussels sprouts, cherries, citrus fruits (grapefruits, lemons, limes, mandarins, oranges), aubergines/eggplants, grapes, honey and other bee products, mangoes, melons, mushrooms, oats, okra/lady’s fingers, papayas, peaches, plums, pome fruits (apples, pears, quinces, loquats, medlars), potatoes, pumpkins, rye, tomatoes, watermelons, wheat

 What is changing?

-On 4 March 2026, the Polish Government published a draft regulation that proposes to reduce the MRLs for carbendazim (including benomyl), glufosinate, and thiophanate-methyl to 0.01 mg/kg.
-The products affected are listed in Table 1.
+On 6 May 2026, the Polish Government published a regulation reducing national MRLs on certain products to 0.01 mg/kg for carbendazim (including benomyl) and thiophanate-methyl, and to 0.03 mg/kg for glufosinate.
+The foods affected are listed in Table 1.

 Why?

 Poland considers that residues of certain pesticides that are no longer approved for use in the EU may pose a health risk, even at low levels.
 Discussions within the EU on lowering the MRLs for carbendazim, benomyl, and thiophanate-methyl, and a review of glufosinate MRLs, are ongoing.
-While awaiting EU action, Poland has opted to introduce interim national requirements, following a similar approach to that taken by France.
+While awaiting EU action, Poland has opted to introduce interim national requirements.

 Timeline

-It is a temporary national protective measure, valid for 12 months, or until the EU adopts MRL regulations on these substances.
+This is a temporary national protective measure, initially valid for 12 months, or until the EU adopts MRL regulations on these substances.

 Background

-Under EU law, where an EU Member State informs the European Commission of an evident serious risk to human health, animal health, or the environment and the European Commission does not take measures to address that risk, a Member State may adopt interim protective measures (Regulation 178/2002, Arts.
+Under EU law, where an EU Member State informs the European Commission of a serious risk to human health, animal health, or the environment, and the European Commission does not take measures to address that risk, a Member State may adopt interim protective (emergency) measures (Regulation 178/2002, Arts.
 53 and 54).

 Carbendazim + benomyl and thiophanate methyl